SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

   plan:   "16_abap_64_db"
   parameters: "{ \"admin_email\" : \"user@example.com\", \"description\" : \"System for ABAP Pipeline\" }"
 ```
+Please be aware that creating a SAP Cloud ABAP Environment instance may incur costs.

 4. The communication to the ABAP system is done using a Communication Arrangement.
 The Communication Arrangement is created during the pipeline via the command `cf create-service-key`.
 The configuration for the command needs to be stored in a JSON file.
 Create the file `sap_com_0510.json` in the repository with the following content:
 ```json